 Future Faculty Career Exploration Program

-- Networking receptions with RIT’s President, Provost, deans, and department chairs
+- Attend networking receptions with RIT’s President, Provost, Deans, faculty, staff and students

-- Able to contribute in meaningful ways to the university's continuing commitment to cultural diversity, pluralism, and individual differences.
-We are primarily interested in applicants of African American, Latin American, American Indian, or Alaskan Native descent, and others who are underrepresented and under-served in teaching professions at RIT.
+- Able to contribute in meaningful ways to the RIT’s commitment to cultural diversity, pluralism and individual differences.
+We are primarily interested in applicants of African American, Latin American, American Indian or Alaskan Native descent, and others who are underrepresented and underserved in teaching professions at RIT.

 - Desire a rewarding academic teaching and research career at an exceptional institution.

-- Able to travel to Rochester, New York, for the duration of the entire program.
+- Able to travel to Rochester, New York, for the duration of the program.

 - Cover letter: express your interest in FFCEP, and desire for a career in the professoriate.
 MFA applicants should include a link to their online portfolio.